KilianKegel/EDK2-LIBC-AppDevelPORTABLE/README.md

 Provide an easy *getting started* with latest available ***Tianocore community*** [**EDK2**](https://github.com/tianocore/edk2/releases?page=1) and **EDK2-LIBC**.

-Enable devolpers to validate the **EDK2-LIBC** imlementation on their own
+Enable devolpers to validate the **EDK2-LIBC** implementation on their own

 Enable devolpers to write their own **EDK2-LIBC** based UEFI Shell apps in C.